-Black/Grey Tank Drain and Valves
+Black/Grey Tank Drain Valve

-- Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
-Close the dump valve when the grey holding tank is empty.

-- 6. Remove, clean and store the sewer hose.

-- 7. Close the sewer hose housing dust cap.
+- 4. Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
+Close the dump valve when the black water holding tank is empty. - 5.
+Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
+Close the dump valve when the grey holding tank is empty. - 6.
+Remove, clean and store the sewer hose. - 7.
+Close the sewer hose housing dust cap.

 You can locate dump stations throughout the United States and Canada in Woodall's, Rand McNally Camp Guide, Good Sam Camp Guide, KOA Kampgrounds Camp Guide and various other publications.
-Some fuel stations also have dump stations.
-Please contact your RV dealer for assistance in the purchase and installation of a sewer hose or sewer hose extension (if needed).
+Some fuel stations also have dump stations.Please contact your RV dealer for assistance in the purchase and installation of a sewer hose or sewer hose extension (if needed).